LOGIN

 REGISTER

-Components of self-compassion. shared humanity
+Components of self-compassion.
+Shared humanity

 Select the language:

-Transcription Components of self-compassion. shared humanity
+Components of self-compassion.
+Shared humanity

 The second pillar of self-compassion is the recognition of "common" or shared humanity.